Cheesecake Mini Tarts Sure to be the Highlight of the Party

-Sneak Preview: These Sweet Cheesecake Mini Tarts contain mascarpone cheese, the luxurious alternative to cream cheese.
+Sneak Preview: These sweet Mascarpone Cheesecake Mini Tarts contain mascarpone cheese, the luxurious alternative to cream cheese.
+Garnish with blueberries, blackberries, strawberries, or other berries.
 Easy to make ahead.

 No-Bake Mini Cheesecake Mini with MascarponePin